-Future versions of the miniapp will incorporate novel accelerators, like the CS-1 at the lab.
+Future versions of the miniapp will incorporate novel accelerators, like the CS-1 at Lawrence Livermore National Laboratory.
 Options will also be introduced for users to load their own machine learning models and data for profiling.

 GitHub: https://github.com/LLNL/CRADL